Roiqk7/isEven/src/README.md

 ## isEven.h

-Neccesary header file which includes the declarations of `isEven()` and `isOdd()`.
+Necessary header file which includes the declarations of `isEven()` and `isOdd()`.

 ## isOdd.cpp

-Perhaps the best implementation od `isOdd` on the whole platform as it derives from the best `isEven` on the entire planet.
+Perhaps the best implementation of `isOdd` on the whole platform, as it derives from the best `isEven` on the entire planet.